Position

 How long does it take to become a Clinician?

 The path to becoming a clinician involves several steps.
-First, a person needs a bachelor's degree, usually in a science field.
-This takes about four years.
-After that, they must attend medical school, which lasts another four years.
-During this time, they learn about the human body and how to treat illnesses.
+First, a person must complete a bachelor's degree, which usually takes four years.
+This degree often includes courses in biology, chemistry, and other sciences.
+After earning a bachelor's degree, the next step is to attend medical school.
+Medical school lasts four years.
+During this time, students learn about human health and disease.
+They also gain hands-on experience in hospitals and clinics.

 Clinician Job Description Sample